Not what you want?

 Miyamoto Musashi is probably the most famous Samurai in all of Japanese history.

-He is credited both with using two swords at once, and never losing a single battle in his career.
+He is credited with using two swords at once and never losing a single battle in his career.
 After becoming a Buddhist, and getting older, like many old warriors, he took up a peaceful and solitary life until his death around 1645 A.D.

 Note: Technically, Musashi is his given name, and Miyamoto is his surname.
-However, it's suggested that he assumed both of these names, and also had a few other names at childhood, as well as being given a Buddhist name.
+However, it's suggested that he assumed both of these names and had a few other names in childhood, as well as being given a Buddhist name.
 It's hard to know what to call him, as with most Kanji, there are multiple pronunciations.
-The characters for Musashi can also be pronounced "Takezō".
-But, everyone in modern times seems to know him by the name Musashi.
+The characters for Musashi can also be pronounced Takezō.
+But everyone in modern times seems to know him by the name Musashi.

 Then when he was at a higher level in the Imperial Court, bandits were regularly capturing hostages and demanding ransoms.
 But when his own son was captured, he was so focused on his duty to the Emperor and the common good that he sent a platoon of soldiers to raid the bandits' hideout, and stop them once and for all even at the risk of his own son's life.
 While all of the bandits were arrested in the raid, they killed Qiao Xuan's son at first sight of the raiding soldiers.